pixel-point/pixelpoint-website/content/posts/2019-04-12-getting-started-with-open-source-drone-ci/index.md

 ---
 title: 'Getting started with open-source Drone CI'
 author: Alex Barashkov
-shortDescription: Learn the basics of the most popular open-source CI/CD solution, from installation to creation of the first pipeline.
+summary: Learn the basics of the most popular open-source CI/CD solution, from installation to creation of the first pipeline.
 cover: cover.jpg
 category: Development
 ---